Digital Nomad Life in Vietnam

 What do people find most challenging about the culture in Vietnam?

 "We used to have a selection of dried herbs/spices/oils/vinegars etc for cooking at home, but very little of that exists here.
 We don't have time to go shopping for fresh herbs and fresh meat/fish every day like the locals do, so we eat out every night instead.
 It's cheaper but we miss cooking sometimes.
 Nothing seems to work in a logical way here.
 It's as if each organisation is developing in different directions and so unexpected things happen a lot.
 Vietnamese people can come across as very rude -but only if they don't speak english.
 They are embarassed to show themselves up.
-Otherwise, the locals who can speak english are very welcoming and will want you to stay in their country forever," explained one person living in Ho Chi Minh City, Vietnam.
+Otherwise, the locals who can speak english are very welcoming and will want you to stay in their country forever," remarked one foreigner who made the move to Ho Chi Minh City.

 What residency documents or visas did I need if I will be in Vietnam for a while?

 "If you plan to stay in Vietnam for a while, you will need to apply for a residence permit or a visa that allows you to reside in the country.
 The Vietnam visa application process is quite straightforward and usually takes only a few days to be approved.
-Once you have your visa, you will need to apply for a residence permit, which is a process that involves submitting relevant documents such as copies of your passport, accommodation address in Vietnam, proof of employment, bank statements, and other documentation required by the Immigration Department," explained one expat living in Vietnam.
+Once you have your visa, you will need to apply for a residence permit, which is a process that involves submitting relevant documents such as copies of your passport, accommodation address in Vietnam, proof of employment, bank statements, and other documentation required by the Immigration Department," said one expat in Vietnam.

 Get Quote